zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 The calculation will take a few minutes or longer, depending the number of k- and q- points and the size of the energy window.
 We obtain 4 output files (_prefix.doping_, _prefix\_tet.h5_, _prefix\_tet.kpt_, and _prefix.dos_):

 * _prefix.doping_ contains chemical potentials and carrier concentrations for each tempearture of interest.
 The format is easy to understand so we do not show it here.
 Please take a look at the file by yourself.
-* _prefix\_tet.h5_ contains information on the k-points (in the irreducible wedge) used to compute transport properties.
+* _prefix\_tet.h5_ contains information on the k-points (both in the irreducible wedge and full grid) and the associated k-point tetrahedra in the energy window of interest. this file will be used to compute transport properties.
 Users familiar with HDF5 can read and manipulate this file with the standard HDF5 commands.
 The other users can just ignore the data stored in the file.
-* _prefix\_tet.kpt_ contains the coordinates (in crystal units) of the irreducible k-points, and the associated k-point tetrahedra, in the energy window of interest.
-The format is different from that of _fklist_ discussed above in the calculation mode 'bands'.
+* _prefix\_tet.kpt_ contains the coordinates (in crystal units) of the irreducible k-points in the energy window of interest.
+Note that the irreducible k-points coordinates is already included in _prefix\_tet.h5_, we output to this file in a format compatiable with that of _fklist_ discussed in the calculation mode 'bands' (above) or 'imsigma' (below).
-* _prefix.dos_ contains the density of states (number of states per eV per unit cell volume) as a function of energy (eV).
+* _prefix.dos_ contains the density of states (number of states per eV per unit cell) as a function of energy (eV).
 The format is easy to understand so we do not show it here.
 The density of states sets the phase space for several electron scattering processes, so it is convenient to compute it and print it out.

 In our example, since we used 'T' in the first line of ftemper, a new ftemper file is generated as output: that the ftemper file 'si.temper' has now become: